-Reeves successfully advocated for more transparent school district ratings, which led to a
+Reeves successfully advocated for more transparent school district ratings, which led to a new grading system for schools based on A, B, C, D and F.

 The first steps toward school choice were taken with the creation of public charter schools and scholarships for students with special needs.
 Reeves fought to boost the state's literacy rate with legislation to end social promotion of students who cannot read at grade level.